adriantormos/iml-pca/README.md

 ## Introduction

-This README is divided in the following sections:
+This README is divided into the following 4 sections:
 - Main funcionalities: We explain the funcionalities of the component
 - Files structure: We explain the files and directories purposes that are included in this repository
 - How to install: We explain how to set up the component